top of page

 All of these shifts come down to a willingness to review the current state of our lives so we can make a choice to go in a different direction.
 I, for one, am doing my best to shift to a place where I have compassion and respect for others who differ from me.
 Choosing to display kindness.
 Finding the will to sit with the immense discomfort that comes up when I’m triggered by a person or situation.
 Learning to respond instead of reacting in these situations.
 Embracing the opportunity to lose any excessive ego.
 Forgoing competitiveness and instead choosing collaboration.

-I’m also seeing this current situation as a gift to go inward.
+I’m also seeing these situations as a gift to go inward.
 This time reminds me to truly tune into my own inner wisdom instead of always listening to external cacophony.
-A friend recently said the COVID-19 pandemic may have been a gift to help break our tendency toward excessive busyness.
-Moving forward, she wants to keep that sense of spaciousness in her life so she’s not rushing mindlessly from one thing to the next.
+A friend at one point said the COVID-19 pandemic may have been a gift to help break our tendency toward excessive busyness.
+Moving forward, she wanted to keep that sense of spaciousness in her life so she’s not rushing mindlessly from one thing to the next.
 That spaciousness, which serves as a source of nourishment for life, is no longer a luxury; it’s now a central part of her life.
+But I wonder now if it still is?

-What do you want this paradigm shift to be?
+What do you want the paradigm shift caused by our world's chaos to be?
 And what are you learning—and yearning for?

 Recent Posts